 - Considering a psychotic episode as a religious or spiritual experience,

-- Severe mood swings May feel extremely excited or depressed, or seem less emotional
+Severe mood swings May feel extremely excited, depressed, or less emotional

 - Inappropriate emotional responses such as laughing at something sad or becoming enraged without cause.